 If you work in any aspect of presentations or data visualization and would be willing to share your perspectives by completing a state of the industry survey, please look for information and social media outreach campaigns about when their surveys are open at the Presentation Guild or Data Visualization Society.

-*I am currently serving as Director of Education, Training and Advocacy at the Presentation Guild. **I am currently serving as a member of the Survey Committee at the Data Visualization Society
+*I am currently serving as Vice President of the Presentation Guild. **I am currently serving as a member of the Survey Committee at the Data Visualization Society